Risk budget portfolios with convex Non-negative Matrix Factorization: Empirical Results

-Figure \ref{fig:port_perf_all_dataset1} and \ref{fig:stats_heatmap_dataset1} shows the strategies performance.
-It is very hard to beat naive portfolios on this test set, possibly because diversification over the asset universe during COVID crisis in March 2020 and momentum effects from cryptocurrency market during the last quarter of 2020 are quite strong.
+Results of the historical backtest on dataset 1 are summarized in the Table \ref{table:stats_heatmap_dataset1} and cumulative performances represented in Figure \ref{fig:port_perf_all_dataset1}.
+It is very hard to beat naive portfolios and benchmark indices in terms of total and risk-adjusted returns on this investment universe, possibly because the diversification over the asset universe during the COVID crisis in March 2020 and the momentum effects from the cryptocurrency market after the crash are quite strong.
+On top, all strategies, except Equal and Equal class, have a $\operatorname{minTRL}$ too large compared to the size of the datasets, indicating that the historical sample is not long enough to be confident at 95\% of obtaining a positive average return with these strategies.

-Hierarchical clustering (HRP and HCAA) and in general inverse volatility based allocation methods show poor performance in terms of risk adjusted return, with only a $\operatorname{PSR}$ of 0.18 and 0.70 respectively and extremely large $\operatorname{minTRL}$.
-On reason could be that they do not achieve diversification, having the largest $\operatorname{SSPW}$ after Markowitz, and AERP and NMFRP allocations (0.36, 0.27, 0.93, 0.39 and 0.40 respectively) and high turnover.
-This causes a large concentration of capital in assets with low volatility, such as bonds, which did not perform well on this period, as it is shown in Figure \ref{fig:weights_barplot_dataset1}.
-Indeed, this is the main drawback of these two procedures when applied on such investment universes where assets show different volatility structure.
+Inverse-variance-based allocation methods, except Markowitz, e.g. HRP, NMFRP, and Robust-M, show poor performance concerning risk-adjusted return, with an average $\operatorname{PSR}$ of 0.15, 0.10, and 0.28 respectively only, and a large $\operatorname{minTRL}$.
+This is explained by the large leverage factor required to achieve the volatility target which comes with a greater cost (see Equation \eqref{eq:levered_returns}).
+On top, HRP and NMFRP do not achieve diversification at the asset level, having the largest $\operatorname{SSPW}$ (0.53 and 0.25 on average, respectively) after Markowitz's portfolio (0.75).
+This is also reflected in the small $\operatorname{MT\ Bets}$ for HRP (5.32 out of 21 assets on average).
+This causes a large concentration of capital in low volatility assets, such as bonds, which did not perform well during most the period of study, as shown in the weights bar chart on Figure \ref{fig:weightshrp_1} in Appendix, and increases the cost of leverage.
+On the other hand, inverse variance-based allocation methods achieve good diversification at the NMF factors level.
+HRP makes on average 8.88 NMF bets (the largest number observed) and 8.78 $\operatorname{MT\ bets}_F$.
+This means that HRP is well diversified between synthetics asset classes but not between the original assets.
+Indeed, the main drawback of these two methods is that they do not diversify the risk well when applied to such investment universes where assets show different volatility structures.

-On the other hand, it is clear that the proposed methods outperform the other advanced portfolio allocation approaches in terms of total and risk adjusted return, having a smaller $\operatorname{minTRL}$ and $\operatorname{PSR}$ close to 0.9, for AERC\textit{W} and NMFRC\textit{W}, and close to 1, for AEAA and NMFAA.

-On top, they achieve high diversification with the $\operatorname{SSPW}$ closer to the naive equally weighted portfolio and a lower turnover.
-Nevertheless, the AERC\textit{W} and NMFRC\textit{W} methods did not provide better protection against the COVID crash, having larger exposure to the cryptocurrency market.
-Indeed, the proposed strategies have a relatively larger tail risk compared to the naive ones, as both the Value-at-Risk and Expected Shortfall are much larger.
-Finally, they have a $\operatorname{minTRL}$ of order 1000 days, showing that the test set is not long enough to be confident at 95\% of obtaining a positive average return with these strategies.